What is Self Love?

 6. Take Care of Your Body

-A bit complicated of a subject this one is.
+This is sort of a complicated subject, but so essential when you want to develop self love.
 Taking care of your body doesn’t mean just exercising and eating right.
 Of course those things are important, but it is essential to be able to assess what exactly your body needs in the moment.
 If your body feels exhausted from yesterday’s work out, take a break.
 Muscles sore?
 Maybe take a warm shower or bath.
 If you didn’t sleep well last night, take a nap.
 You only drank one glass of water today?
 Give your body a drink.
 Feeling a little weak from hunger?
 Eat some kind of snack.
 Learning your hunger cues and other little clues your body gives you is one of the ultimate acts of self love.
 It’s ok to take a step back from whatever you’re doing and give your body what it needs.
+Daily self love is key.

 7. Appreciate the Little Things

 I talked a lot about this in my 5 Ways to Stay Present blog post from a while ago.
 Focusing on little things builds gratitude.
+Gratitude helps to cultivate self love.
 It also allows you to focus on your senses in the moment, making it a great way to stay present.
 Things I like to notice are waxy petals on flowers, charming cracks in people’s different voices, how the air feels floating through a cold window in the morning- things like that.
-It helps me feel more content and focused in the moment, as well as joyful and grateful.
+It helps me feel more content and focused in the moment, as well as joyful and grateful- all feelings you should experience when you love yourself.

 8. Identify Things You Already Love About Yourself

-It’s so cliche, but make a list of things you like about yourself.
+It’s so cliche, but make a list of things you like about yourself to cultivate self love.
 There has to be a few!
 Whether it be physical aspects, like your eyes or hair color, or things on the inside, like your honesty or compassion.
 Loving yourself will come from realizing what strengths you already have and totally embracing and being proud of them.

 9. Know That Your Feelings Are Valid